Wadoudo02/Quant_Project/README.md

 # 📊 Quantitative Finance Projects

-Welcome to my Quantitative Finance portfolio.
+Welcome to my Quantitative Finance portfolio!

 This repository contains a collection of projects developed both as part of a structured Quant course and through my own independent learning.
 These projects reflect my continued efforts to build a strong foundation in quantitative analysis, financial modelling, and Python programming following the completion of my Master’s project at Imperial College London.

 ## 📚 About This Repository